thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 >
 > -- Melvin Conway, How Do Committees Invent?, 1968

-Look how everything is tied together.
-We evolved from the Homomorphic Force, over the Thousand Module Effect, which landed us with Mealy's Law, the Mythical-Man Month and Brooks' Law, back to Conway's paper.
+Everything is tied together.
+We evolved from the Homomorphic Force, over the Thousand Module Effect, which landed us with Mealy's Law, the Mythical-Man Month and Brooks' Law, Galbraith and back to Conway's paper.

 Galbraith provides the organisational logic for why adding more people to a late project makes it more late.
 We are adding more communication links.
 If the organisation does not adopt strategies to reduce the amount of information (Slack Resources, Self-Contained Task) or increase the information handling capacity (Vertical Information Systems, Lateral Relationships), the communication overhead grows faster than the ability to produce system designs.
 The incremental person consumes more communication and alignment energy than they produce technical energy to design systems.

+Alexander Skvortcov (2024) provides modern empirical validation for Galbraith's overloaded hierarchy concept.
+His research demonstrates that **organisation design directly impacts decision-making latency, which ensures IT project success**.
+He confirms Galbraith's finding that structural organisation choices — specifically self-contained tasks and lateral relation channels (i.e. horizontal communication channels such as Communities of Practice), influence information flow and therefore decision making speed.

+Skvortcov identifies three critical factors affecting decision-making latency:

+- *People and Culture*: Appointing and empowering the right people to build trust and safety, is more vital than any structured rigidity, together with leadership competence.
+This matches Jim Collin's findings on what makes a great organisation in [Good to Great](https://app.thestorygraph.com/books/1771dbe4-16a3-4316-83a1-ed2b21984bc9) regarding "*Level 5 Leadership*" and "*First Who ...
+Than What*".
+- *Correctness of Organisation*: Clear alignment with and understanding of business goals allows teams to make localised decisions.
+This requires the correct people are employed, again "*First Who ...
+Than What*".
+A lack of alignment creates friction and inflates decision latency.
+- *Customer Focus*: Decision-makers require a good understanding of customer needs.
+Therefore, the need for senior Product Managers with a clear product vision who can say "no" to random requests to prevent end-less discussions and re-evaluations of direction.

+Decision Latency Theory asserts "*The value of the interval is greater than the quality of the decision*" (Johnson, 2018).
+It is more important to take frequent bad decisions than no decision.
+High-frequency decision-making allows organisations to revert bad choices quickly as new information emerges.
+Skvortcov's expert panel agreed that placing decision-making as close as possible to the people who are doing the work minimises latency.
+Bringing forward the importance of autonomy to lower decision latency.
+However, they cautioned that autonomy without alignment or understanding of customer needs degrades overall decision quality.

+This aligns with the Standish Group's CHAOS Report, which attributes project success to *Good Sponsor*, *Good Team*, *Good Place*, and *Short Decision Latency* (more on this in [Validation: The Research & Reality Check]({% post_url 2026-06-20-beyond-shades-of-conways-law-validation%}#the-industry-reality-check-1995-2020)).

 In 2004, Coplien and Harrison reformulated Conway’s Law by stating ...